-- Keeping Children Safe in Education (DfE 2022) - Working Together (DfE, 2018) - Education Act (2002) - Essex Effective Support (2021) - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Children and Social Work Act (2017) - Children Missing Education statutory guidance for local authorities (DfE, 2016) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2018) - Data Protection Act (2018) - What to do if you're worried a child is being abused (HMG, 2015) - Children Act (1989) - Children Act (2004) - Preventing and Tackling Bullying (DfE, 2017) - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) - Preventing youth violence and gang involvement (Home Office, 2015) - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Teaching on-line safety in schools (DfE, 2019) - Education Access Team CME / Home Education policy and practice (ECC, 2018) - Behaviour in Schools (DfE 2022) - Suspension and permanent exclusion in schools, academies and PRUs, including pupil movement (DfE 2022) - Searching, screening and confiscation (DfE 2022) - Let's talk: reducing the risk of suicide (ESCB 2022) - Understanding and Supporting Behaviour good practice for schools (ECC, 2021)
+- Education Act (2002) - Essex Effective Support - Counter-Terrorism and Security Act (HMG, 2015) - Serious Crime Act 2015 (Home Office, 2015) - Children and Social Work Act (2017) - Children Missing Education statutory guidance for local authorities (DfE, 2016) - Sexual Offences Act (2003) - Education (Pupil Registration) Regulations 2006 - Information sharing advice for safeguarding practitioners (HMG, 2018) - Data Protection Act (2018) - What to do if you're worried a child is being abused (HMG, 2015) - Children Act (1989) - Children Act (2004) - Preventing and Tackling Bullying (DfE, 2017) - Female Genital Mutilation Act 2003 (S. 74 Serious Crime Act 2015) - Preventing youth violence and gang involvement (Home Office, 2015) - Criminal Exploitation of children and vulnerable adult county lines guidance (Home Office, 2018) - Teaching online safety in schools (DfE, 2023) - Education Access Team CME / Home Education policy and practice (ECC, 2023) - Behaviour in Schools (DfE 2022) - School suspensions and permanent exclusions (DfE, 2024) - Searching, screening and confiscation (DfE 2022) - Let's talk: reducing the risk of suicide (ESCB 2021) - Understanding and supporting behaviour and appendices (ECC 2024) - Filtering and Monitoring Standards (DfE, 2024)

-3. Roles and responsibilities
+Roles and responsibilities

 All adults working with or on behalf of children have a responsibility to protect them and to provide a safe environment in which they can learn and achieve their full potential.
-However, there are key people within schools and the Local Authority who have specific responsibilities under child protection procedures.
+However, there are key people within schools, the Local Authority and other agencies who have specific responsibilities under child protection procedures.
 The names of those in our school with these specific responsibilities (the designated safeguarding lead and deputy designated safeguarding lead) are shown on the cover sheet of this document.
 However, we are clear that safeguarding is everyone's responsibility and that everyone who comes into contact with children has a role to play.